jonahs-ops/client-platform-dashboard/README.md

 end before trusting the schedule.

 ## Adjusting the polling window

+Once you have a sense of how long the nightly HubSpot workflow actually takes to clear its enrollment, narrow or widen the cron schedule in `.github/workflows/refresh.yml` accordingly — no code changes needed elsewhere.

 Once you have a sense of how long the nightly HubSpot workflow actually takes to clear its enrollment, narrow or widen the cron schedule in